 9. Watch a Holiday Movie 'Together'

 Now, you can do this the old fashioned way.
 Just hit play at the same time and chat by text.
 But there are also services that make this more integrated.
-You can use Netflix Party (now officially called teleparty).
-You can also check out this article on the 7 best ways to watch movies together online for other services.
+You can use Netflix Party or another similar service.
+Check out this article for ideas: 7 Best Ways to Watch Movies Together Online.

 10. Create New Traditions

 When we are so caught up focusing on the traditions that have to change, we sometimes forget that we can start new traditions.
 Sometimes we feel guilty about the holidays not being perfect.
 Accept that holiday traditions will need to change and remember that you can start new traditions!
-Maybe you decide to try a new recipe based on all that pandemic cooking and baking you’ve been doing this year that will forever be remembered as the “COVID sweet potato souffle”.
+Maybe you decide to try a new recipe based on all that pandemic cooking and baking you've been doing this year that will forever be remembered as the "COVID Sweet Potato Soufflé".
 Perhaps you decide to go for a family socially-distanced morning walk or hike that could become a new tradition.
 Be creative.
-Having a non-traditional or virtual holiday opens up all sorts of possibilites!
-And even if it doesn’t turn out to be a tradition that sticks, no harm done for trying!
+Having a non-traditional or virtual holiday opens up all sorts of possibilities!
+And even if it doesn't turn out to be a tradition that sticks, no harm done for trying!